Charming Charlottetown, PEI Self-Guided Walking Tour

 Anne of Green Gables Store on Queen Street

-Then, you walk down Queen Street (biggest shopping street) and go past a used bookstore and The Bookman.
+Then, you walk down Queen Street (biggest shopping street) and go past a used bookstore called The Bookman.
 If you’re a booklover, don’t miss out on The Bookman.
 It’s a traditional relic of the good ole days when bookstores had soul.
-Then, continue to Kent Street on the corner where the City Hall is.
-Then, you take a right on Pownall St. and left on Fitzroy St. to All Soul’s Chapel, an island sandstone, in High Victorian Gothic style.
-Across the street is the Rochford Square, a serene place to rest with gorgeous flower gardens.
+Then, continue to Kent Street on the corner where the City Hall stands in Romanesque Revival style.

 Beaconsfield Historic House

 Next, on Kent Street I detoured off the historic red line and took the green waterfront line.
 I walked along the boardwalk to the end and back.

-Afterwards, I finished the historic trail.
+(Afterwards, I picked up where I left off and finished the historic trail.)
 On the waterfront boardwalk, I walked past the Beaconsfield Historic House It’s a great example of Victorian architecture with historic tales about Charlottetown.
 I didn’t go inside, as it’s closed on Monday.

-Continuing to the boardwalk along the Charlottetown Harbour, I noticed the Governor’s House across the street.
+Continuing on the boardwalk along the Charlottetown Harbor, I noticed the Governor’s House across the street.
 The gate was open with a sign saying pedestrians are welcome to walk the grounds.
 I walked by the Governor, Antoinette Perry, outside getting her photos taken.
 Then, I walked past the white mansion and discovered beautiful flower gardens.
 If you go, don’t miss those gardens.

 IMG_3029